demiaochen/Mima-Chat-Coding-AI/README.md

 Then open <http://localhost:5173/> on browser.

-For shuting down client and server:
+To shut down client and server:

 ``` shell
 # Add API key to .env